-Congratulations everyone, you’ve made it to January.
+Congratulations, you’ve made it to January!
 Now you can finally put all that year-end fundraising insanity behind you!
 But first, do you have a feeling you could have raised more in December?

-Of course, we hope that you all reached your fundraising goals in 2019.
-Unfortunately, we know this is not a reality for many organizations.
+Of course, we hope that you all reached your fundraising goals in 2022.
+But we know this is not a reality for many organizations.

 Let’s be honest.
 You’re going to have a hard time raising money online if your website looks like it was designed in 2005.

-And this number will only continue to rise.
-So, if your nonprofit’s website or donation page isn’t optimized for mobile, make doing so a priority this year.
+And this number continues to rise year after year.
+So, if your nonprofit’s website or donation page isn’t optimized for mobile, make doing so a priority!

-The good news is many web-hosting services automatically incorporate mobile friendly designs or separate mobile versions for new websites.
-So, if you’re nonprofit is lagging, talk with your technical staff and find out how to make your site an enjoyable experience for mobile users.
+But here’s the good news!
+Many web-hosting services automatically incorporate mobile friendly designs on new websites.
+So, if you’re stuck in the stone age, talk with your technical staff and find out how to make your site a more enjoyable experience for mobile users.

 Put yourself in the donor’s shoes.

 It’s the end of the year, and your inbox is full of appeals from every nonprofit you’ve shown interest in.
-Although you’d love to support them all, you notice that making an online gift is a long, complex process on some of these websites.
+You’d love to support them all, but it seems like some organizations are making the giving process way harder than it needs to be!

-And when a donor wants to support four or five causes they care about at the end of the year, they’re going to do it through organizations that make it easy for them!
+Let’s be real.
+When a donor wants to support a few causes they care about at the end of the year, they’re going to do it through organizations that make it easy for them!

 So, what can you do?

-First, cut the clutter.
-Text on your donation page should be minimal.
-Users on this page don’t need to be re-educated about your work.
-They’re already showing their intent to give by visiting the page.
+First, cut the clutter by minimizing the text on your donation page.
+Users on this page don’t need to be educated.
+They’re already showing their intent to give by visiting this part of your site.
 So just focus on making it easy for them to do it!

-Your data is your best friend, especially if you’re using PURLs in an email campaign.
+Remember, your data is your best friend; especially if you’re using PURLs in an email campaign.

 Pre-fill information that is already known about donors in your donation forms.
 There’s no need for them to enter their name and email address every time they give!

-If you have permission to store credit card information, you can save donors some time by filing it in as well.
-PayPal is a great, secure alternative that minimizes the clicks it takes for a donor to give.
+If you have permission to store credit card information, you can save donors some time by filling that in as well.
+Or consider accepting PayPal as a secure alternative that minimizes the clicks it takes for a donor to give.

-Peer-to-peer fundraising can free up your time, so you can focus your efforts elsewhere while your supporters help you raise more in December.
+Peer-to-peer fundraising can free up your time so you can focus your efforts elsewhere while your current supporters help you raise more next December.